2018 Partners in Preservation: Main Streets

 Local Organization: The Epiphany Conservation Trust

 A birthplace of the Chicano Movement in the 1960s, the Church of the Epiphany was a hub for the Mexican immigrant community.
-This project will repair the roof and rehabilitate the church basement.
+This project will repair the roof and rehabilitate the church basement to provide community meeting space, healthcare services, and legal and eviction clinics.

 The Women’s Building (San Francisco, California)